Last Updated: October 6, 2024

 Early Life

-Douglas Richard Flutie was born on October 23rd of 1962 in Manchester, Maryland.
-Flutie has Lebanese heritage through his paternal great-grandparents, who were immigrants to the United States.
-At the age of six, he relocated with his family to Melbourne Beach, Florida, with his father taking a job as an aerospace engineer.
-Doug grew up with his younger brother Darren, who also became a successful football player.
+Douglas Richard Flutie was born on October 23, 1962, in Manchester, Maryland.
+His paternal great-grandparents were immigrants to the United States, and he has Lebanese heritage.
+At the age of six, Doug and his family relocated to Melbourne Beach, Florida, where his father took a job as an aerospace engineer.
+Flutie grew up with his younger brother, Darren, who also became a successful football player.

 College Career

-Flutie played college football for Boston College – the only school that seemed interested in recruiting him.
-For three years during the early 80s, Flutie became a legendary figure with the team, winning the Heisman Trophy, the Maxwell Award, and the Davey O'Brien National Quarterback Award.
-His big moment came against the Miami Hurricanes in 1984, when he threw the game-winning pass with just six seconds on the clock.
+Flutie played college football for Boston College, the only school that seemed interested in recruiting him.
+For three years during the early 1980s, Flutie became a legendary figure with the team, winning the Heisman Trophy, the Maxwell Award, and the Davey O'Brien National Quarterback Award.
+His big moment came against the Miami Hurricanes in 1984 when he threw the game-winning pass with just six seconds on the clock.

 Although Flutie had reached widespread fame as a result of his "Hail Flutie" pass, observers questioned whether Doug's relatively small size made him suitable for professional football.
 The USFL immediately snapped him up, as the league was in dire need of a big-name star.
 He played for the New Jersey Generals, signing a deal that made him the highest-paid pro footballer and the highest-paid rookie of any sport.